-For all elderly patients with significant orthopaedic limb trauma, multidisciplinary input from orthogeriatricians, orthopaedics, nursing and therapies is required, similar to the successful multidisciplinary model of hip fracture treatment.
+For all elderly patients with significant orthopaedic limb trauma multidisciplinary input by geriatricians, orthopaedics and therapies is required, similar to the successful multidisciplinary model of hip fracture treatment.

 Trauma network policies for open fractures and degloving injuries should include specific management considerations for elderly patients.